torch-core/tep-vault-standard/TEPs-Vault.md

 - **`share`**: Jetton issued by the vault, representing a claim on underlying assets with a conversion rate defined by the vault during deposit/withdrawal.
 - **`fee`**: Amounts of assets or shares charged by the vault, applicable to deposits, yields, assets under management (AUM), withdrawals, or other vault-specified items.
 - **`slippage`**: The difference between the advertised share price and the actual economic outcome during deposit/withdrawal, excluding fees.
+- **`baseAsset`**: The primary or default underlying asset for vault calculations, used for standardization in multi-asset scenarios.
+For single-asset vaults, it is the sole asset.
+If no other specified asset is provided, the vault will utilize the base asset for exchange rate conversions and output standardization, to ensure operational consistency and simplify integrations.
 - **`XXX_FP`**: If a name ends with `_FP` (e.g., `OP_DEPOSIT_FP`), it refers to fields in `forwardPayload` (Jetton Notification) or `customPayload` (Burn Notification).
 Names without `_FP` (e.g., `OP_DEPOSIT`) refer to actions involving TON transfers.

 ### Vault Smart Contract